debian-pi/raspbian-ua-netinst/README.md

 Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the installer files in.

+## Alternative method for Mac, writing image to SD card
+Prebuilt image is around **9MB** bzip2 compressed and **31MB** uncompressed.
+It contains the same files as the .zip but is more convenient for Mac users.

+Go to https://github.com/debian-pi/raspbian-ua-netinst/releases/latest and download the .bz2 file.

+Extract the .img file from the archive with `bunzip2 raspbian-ua-netinst-<latest-version-number>.bz2`.
+Find the _/dev/diskX_ device you want to write to using `diskutil list`.
+It will probably be 1 or 2.

+To flash your SD card on Mac:

+    diskutil unmountDisk /dev/diskX
+    sudo dd bs=1m if=/path/to/raspbian-ua-netinst-<latest-version-number>.img of=/dev/rdiskX
+    diskutil eject /dev/diskX

+_Note the **r** in the of=/dev/rdiskX part on the dd line which should speed up writing the image considerably._

 ## SD card image for Linux
 Prebuilt image is around **6MB** xz compressed and **31MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Linux users.